-Since the Covid-19 pandemic, we are experiencing up to two months for a Grant of Probate to be issued.
-This is due to shortage of staff working in the office, people suffering with illness, a huge backlog of cases and staff working from home.
+Since the Covid-19 pandemic, we are experiencing up to two months for a Grant of Probate application to be issued.
+Reasons for delay include staff working in the office, people suffering with illness, a huge backlog of cases and staff working from home.

 There is very little interaction as you are unable to chase for an update and simply have to wait for your turn.

 The good news is that you can agree to sell property before probate to Property Saviour.
 With our cash offer, we will be ready to buy your property once you get your Grant of Probate.
 As soon as you can legally sell, the whole process can be concluded within two weeks.